amruth21/shortage-trends-twitter/README.md

 # shortage-trends-twitter
-A twitter bot programmed using Python3 to fetch and post Shortage trends for Products and Services across multiple regions
+A twitter bot programmed using Python3 to fetch and post Shortage trends for Products and Services across multiple regions.
+The bot can be found [@ShortageTracker](https://twitter.com/ShortageTracker)

 ![alt text](https://img.shields.io/github/languages/top/amruth21/shortage-trends-twitter "test")